 What is a living will?

 A living will states the kind of medical care you want or do not want to receive if you become unable to make your own decisions because of terminal illness.
-A living will takes into effect when your disease or injury has progressed to the point where there is little hope of recovery or quality of life.
-In your living will you can choose the direction of treatment you want to have included or excluded from your care such as:
+A living will takes effect when your disease or injury has progressed to the point where there is little hope of recovery or quality of life.
+In your living will you can choose the direction of treatment you want to have included or excluded from your care, such as:

 - Respiratory assistance